pytchlang/pytch-tutorials/chase-game/tutorial.md

 that it is a Sprite (rather than a Background or some other sort of thing).
 In Pytch we can do that by making a new "class" and giving it a name.

 For this example I've chosen the name "Bird" but really you could name it nearly anything you like.
+It has to be a single word, but Python will count "_" as a letter so you can use a name like "Fancy_Bird" if you like, and it can't be a name that Python or Pytch are already using (so you can't call it "Sprite" for example, because Pytch already uses that).
+Finally, Python treats capital letters and lower case letters as different, so if you call it "bird" that's a different name to "Bird" (this always trips people up at first).

+Did you notice that the line ends with a ":" symbol?
+This signals to Python that we will be adding more lines inside this class, which we will do in a moment.

 {{< commit create-bird-class >}}

 Once we have created the new Sprite the next job is to say what it looks like and how it behaves.
 In this tutorial we have already added some graphics for the bird costume to the project, so let's connect them to the sprite.

 We need to write a line that set up a _variable_ in the new Sprite that will hold a list of the costumes.